nodejs/wiki-archive/Building-node.js-on-mingw.md

 * Configure it with by running `./configure no-shared mingw` from the mingw shell
 * `make`
 * Do not attempt to `make install`
-* Reconfigure node without the --without-ssl option.
+* Reconfigure node without the `--without-ssl` option.
-* If `./configure` does not detect openssl automatically, use the `--openssl-libpath` and `--openssl-includes` options to tell it where it can find openssl.
+* If `./configure` does not detect openssl automatically, use the `--openssl-libpath` and `--openssl-includes` options to tell it where to look.
 * Rebuild node with `make`

 # Known issues